 Dream experiences and the use of psychic touch are other avenues to intimacy with the Infernal Divine.
 While it may be possible to physically evoke a demon and have sex with it thereupon, this endeavor may or may not be practically achievable for humanity in the current stage of its spiritual evolution.

 I have said before that the Qliphothic-Goetic deity Astarte, and that the Venus-attributed deities Inanna, Ishtar, Isis, and Athtar are aspects of the same deity.
 This postulation is a belief of S. Conolly which is supported by my coven gnosis.
 A pair of rituals I performed with a partner, performed within the context of Qliphothic demon magick, has engendered both male and female manifestation of Astaroth.
 My partner in this scenario channeled that 8 was the appropriate magickal number for Astaroth, this being during a working which manifested the male aspect, and this being before we became familiar with the 8-pointed star of Ishtar.
-Before returning to the White Lodge, Adam Percipio also worked heavily with Astaroth, and told me that Astaroth had a male aspect (he didn’t know I was aware of the male Astaroth) which he disliked.

 The above paragraph imparts the gnosis of four practitioners (one being a former practitioner), but I will now make a case for Astaroth being Astarte which is based solely on historical fact.